The Best Turkey Cooking Tips and Tricks

 Turkey-newbies, have no fear.
-Below are 50 dos and don’ts for how to cook a turkey from pro chef Daniel Angerer, of New York City's Hu Kitchen, and Jasmine Shea, nutrition consultant for Bubs Naturals and founder of Your Dinner Is Planned.
+We got the best trick on how to cook a turkey from pro chef Daniel Angerer, of New York City's Hu Kitchen, and Jasmine Shea, nutrition consultant for Bubs Naturals and founder of Your Dinner Is Planned.
 They've got the tips for making a turkey you (and your guests) won't forget.

 The quality and sourcing of your bird is important for one that is optimally tasty (and free from less-than-healthy additives).
 While you may be tempted to grab the first turkey at the grocery store that meets your weight requirements, see if you can find one that is organic and free-range.
 If the turkey is organic and free-range, it means that it was able to roam freely on the pasture and eat its natural diet (one that is free from pesticides and chemicals).